sclasen/akka-kafka/readme.md

 ```

 To use this library you must provide it with an actorRef that will receive messages from kafka, and will reply to the sender
-with `StreamFSM.Processed`.
+with `StreamFSM.Processed` after a message has been successfully processed.
 If you do not reply in this way to every single message received, the connector will not be able
 to drain all in-flight messages at commit time, and will hang.

 Here is an example of such an actor that just prints the messages.